LAST UPDATED: December 13, 2023

 - to cooperate with law enforcement, governmental, regulatory, or other similar agencies or authorities to which we or our affiliates are subject or submit;

 - to courts, litigation counterparties and others, pursuant to subpoena or other court order or process or otherwise as reasonably necessary, including in the context of litigation, arbitration and similar proceedings to enforce our terms and conditions, and as reasonably necessary to prepare for or conduct any litigation, arbitration and/or similar proceedings; and

 - to enforce our terms and conditions and protect our rights, privacy, safety or property, and/or that of our affiliates, you or others.

 In addition, we may use, disclose or transfer Personal Data to a third party in the event of any reorganization, merger, sale, joint venture, assignment, transfer or other disposition of all or any portion of our business, assets or stock (including in connection with any bankruptcy or similar proceedings).
 Such third parties may include, for example, an acquiring entity and its advisors.

 We do not collect medical or health data at the time of registration.
-Participants may, however, tell us that they would like to participate in the Athletes with Disabilities program.
+Participants may, however, tell us that they would like to participate in the Para Athletics or Adaptive programs.
 This information is used only to the extent necessary to facilitate any disability accommodations.